ImperialCardioGenetics/UTRannotator/README.md

 # 5'UTR annotator
 VEP Plugin to annotate high-impact five prime UTR variants either creating new upstream ORFs or disrupting existing upstream ORFs

-Currently, it will annotate whether a small variation (1-5bp) in 5'UTR would have any of the following molecular consequences:
+Currently, it will annotate whether a small variation (1-5bp) including SNVs, indels and MNVs in 5'UTR would have any of the following molecular consequences:

  - uAUG-gained: creating a new start codon AUG
  - uAUG-lost: removing an existing start codon AUG